 Milestone payments: At the inception of each arrangement that includes development, regulatory or commercial milestone payments for promised goods and services, the Company evaluates the circumstances of whether the milestones will be reached and estimates the amount to be included in the transaction price that will not cause a significant revenue reversal.
 The Company will evaluate these types of payments for customer options once those options have been exercised.
 ASC 606 suggests two alternatives to use when estimating the amount of variable consideration: the expected value method and the most likely amount method.
 Under the expected value method, an entity considers the sum of probability-weighted amounts in a range of possible consideration amounts.
 Under the most likely amount method, an entity considers the single most likely amount in a range of possible consideration amounts.
 The Company will use the most likely amount method for development and regulatory milestone payments.
-Management believes the most likely amount method is the better predictor as the Company expects to be entitled to only one of two possible amounts.
 Additionally, management believes that the most likely amount of milestone consideration is its stated amount.
 If it is probable that a significant revenue reversal would not occur, the associated milestone value is included in the transaction price.
 The transaction price is then allocated to performance obligations on a specific basis or on a relative stand-alone selling price basis.
 The Company recognizes revenue as or when the performance obligations under the contract are satisfied.
 At the end of each subsequent reporting period, the Company re-evaluates whether it is probable that a significant revenue reversal will not occur in future periods, and if necessary, adjusts its estimates of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.